 The following tables summarize our financial data.
 You should read this summary financial data together with the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes that are included elsewhere in this prospectus.
-The financial information as of and for the fiscal years ended December 31, 2022 and 2021 is derived from the audited financial statements that are included elsewhere in this prospectus.
-Our historical results are not necessarily indicative of the results that may be expected in the future.
+The financial information as of and for the fiscal years ended December 31, 2021 and 2020 is derived from the audited financial statements that are included elsewhere in this prospectus.
+The financial information as of and for the nine months ended September 30, 2022 and 2021 is derived from our unaudited condensed financial statements that are included elsewhere in this prospectus.
+The unaudited condensed financial statements were prepared on a basis consistent with our audited financial statements and include, in management's opinion, all adjustments, consisting only of normal recurring adjustments that we consider necessary for a fair presentation of the financial information set forth in those statements.
+Our historical results are not necessarily indicative of the results that may be expected in the future, and our interim results are not necessarily indicative of the results to be expected for the full year or any other period.

-Years Ended December 31,
+Years Ended December 31, Nine Months Ended September 30,

-(in thousands, except share amounts) 2022 2021
+(in thousands) 2021 2020 2022 2021

-Revenues \$ 284 110
+(unaudited)

-Net loss \$ (10,680) (8,940)
+Revenues \$ 110 425 \$ 254 -

-Net loss per share, basic and diluted \$ (90.47) (79.49)
+Net loss \$ (8,940) (6,811) \$ (6,634) (7,031)

-Dec cember 31, 2022
+- mber 30, 022

-(in thousands) (1 Actual inaudited) Pro Forma (1) (unaudited) Pro Forma (2) Adjusted(2) (unaudited)
+(in thousands) Actual (unaudited) Pro Forma as orma (1) udited) Adjusted(2) (unaudited)

 Balance Sheet Data:

-Cash and cash equivalents \$ 3,493 \$ \$
+Cash and cash equivalents \$ 5,938 \$ \$

-Working capital \$ 1,914 \$ \$
+Working capital \$ 4,701 \$ \$

-Total assets \$ 7,167 \$ \$
+Total assets \$ 9,351 \$ \$

-Convertible notes payable \$ 6,600 \$ \$
+Convertible notes payable \$ 5,348 \$ \$

 Convertible preferred stock \$ (33,695) \$ \$

 Total common stock \$ 1 \$ \$

-Additional paid-in capital \$ 1,053 \$ \$
+Additional paid-in capital \$ 1,023 \$ \$

-Total stockholders' equity (deficit) \$ (36,260) \$ \$
+Total stockholders' equity (deficit) \$ (32,243) \$ \$

-- (1) The proforma column reflects the (i) automatic conversion of all of our outstanding shares of convertible preferred stock at the close of this offering into shares of our common stock and reclassification into common stock, and (ii) automatic conversion of all principal and accrued and unpaid interest under our outstanding convertible promissory notes at the close of this offering into approximately shares of our common stock and additional paid-in capital. - (2) The pro forma as adjusted column reflects all adjustments included in the pro forma column and gives effect to the sale by us of common stock offered by this prospectus at the public offering price of \$ , less estimated offering expenses of \$ .
+- (1) The pro forma column reflects the (i) automatic conversion of all of our outstanding shares of convertible preferred stock at the close of this offering into shares of our common stock and reclassification into common stock, and (ii) automatic conversion of all principal and accrued and unpaid interest under our outstanding convertible promissory notes at the close of this offering into approximately shares of our common stock and additional paid-in capital. - (2) The pro forma as adjusted column reflects all adjustments included in the pro forma column and gives effect to the sale by us of common stock offered by this prospectus at the public offering price of \$ , less estimated offering expenses of \$ .